Room 6 - Language & Generative Narrative

 It is shaped by reading, listening, and interpretation.

-It does not reside in the object, but in the space between language and perception.
+but in the space between language and perception.

 Language as Voice